Header

 About the Walker Road Upgrade

-We plan to relocate 4.4 miles of 12 kilovolt (kV) line in the south Prescott Forest, west of Walker Road, to the APS right-of-way along Walker Road between Big Bug Mesa Road and Liese Drive.
-These lines have been providing power to the communities of Walker, Potato Patch and Lynx Lake for nearly 100 years and are nearing the end of their operational life.
-The new overhead power lines will be placed on 45' to 55' steel and wood poles, similar to poles that already exist along Walker Road.
-While construction was set to begin in 2024, due to permitting delays, construction is now expected to begin in 2026.
-We will continue to update this project page as we move through the permitting process and into construction.
+We will remove the existing 4.4 miles of 12 kilovolt (kV) line southwest of Prescott and install a new 12 kV line along Walker Road between Big Bug Mesa Road and Liese Drive.
+The existing line has been providing power to the communities of Walker, Potato Patch and Goldwater Lake for nearly 100 years and is nearing the end of its operational life.
+The new overhead power line will be placed on 45’ to 60’ weathered steel poles, similar to poles that already exist along Walker Road.

 Prioritizing Reliability and Safety